Vyral/robin-phillips/_posts/2020-10-08-q-what-did-we-learn-from-our-move.md

 1:22- Why you need a storage unit and labels handy if you’re a home seller

-2:00- Our pricing strategy and final sale price that led to a one-day sale
+2:00- Our pricing strategy that led to a one-day sale, and our final sale price

 3:00- Three things we did after getting our home sale under contract to make the process easier